Four Shields Model: A Nature-Based Framework for Personal Development

 In this case, the East and West shields are avoided/are underdeveloped (the person may have limiting beliefs related to the characteristics of these Shields or never learned to integrate them into her life).
 From a four-shield perspective, it would be recommended to start by developing characteristics of the East through practices like meditation, walks in nature, artistic expression, and unplanned time for just being.
 In the next phase, it would be recommended to develop more skills from the South (for instance by noticing physical sensations, being playful, dancing, having body touch) and then also more from the West (exploring limiting beliefs, fears, past woundings, deep longings, etc. ).
 This process would help to develop a more balanced, wholesome, expression of human nature.

-During the coaching I give I mostly apply the model of the four shields in an unexplicit way.
+During my coaching sessions I mostly apply the model of the four shields in an unexplicit way.
 As I hear about the behaviours and situations a person longs for and struggles with, I connect their experience with the change patterns of the four shields, ask questions to explore different fields, offer hypotheses about the origin of their struggles, check what resonates and offer ideas and exercises helping to cultivate and further develop shields that are not experienced in a healthy balanced way.

 Are you curious to learn more about how to apply the four shields model to help you experience balance and flow in your life?